skuppa/bitnet-java-libs/README.md

 /*
  * Build a RefundCreate object for the partial correction refund.
  * @param Instruction To initiate a partial refund you must set the Refund
- *        Instruction to PARTIAL
+ *        Instruction to PARTIAL.
  * @param REFUND_AMOUNT The refund amount also must be less than the pricing amount
  *        of the order.
  * @param REFUND_CURRENCY The currency supplied in the refund request must match
  *        the order pricing currency.
  * @param INVOICE_ID The invoice which should be refunded against.
  * IMPORTANT: The invoice must be in a state of PAID or OVERPAID and the payer associated
  *            with the order must have a refund payment address present before a refund can be
  *            created.
 You must supply the refund amount in these cases.
  */
 RefundCreate newRefund = new RefundCreate()
                 .withAccountId(YOUR_BITNET_ACCOUNT_ID)